Green Infrastructure Guidelines for Corridor Projects: What You Need to Know

 Guideline #5: Foster community engagement

-Community input and active involvement from local residents, businesses, district leaders and artisans promotes acceptance, integration and ownership, explains Roach.
+Community input and active involvement from local residents, businesses, district leaders and artisans promote acceptance, integration and ownership, explains Roach.

 Guideline #6: Branding = buy-in